 Historically, a speakeasy would have had a cover business, some innocuous front intended to disguise illicit alcohol sales during the Prohibition era of 1920 to 1933.
 We decided on El Topo, a Latin American street food joint with a fresh and creative menu developed by The Laundry’s Chef Jody Brunori.
 Translating as ‘the mole’ or ‘spy’ in Spanish, El Topo seemed an appropriate cover for a secret speakeasy.

 Service at El Topo is primarily take-out with limited space for sit-down dining.
-Of particular interest is the vending machine locating in the back hall of El Topo, especially between the hours of 5:00 pm and midnight, Tuesday through Sunday.
+Of particular interest is the vending machine locating in the back hall of El Topo, especially between the hours of 5:00 pm and midnight, Monday – Saturday.
 But you didn’t hear that from us.